 It’s one thing when a bunch of politicians yammer on about an issue facing a country, but when David Beckham steps up to the mic to take a position, it’s time to start listening.

-The former soccer god spoke out on Tuesday about the biggest issue facing his home country of England – whether to remain in the European Union, or to back out and be just Britain.
+The soccer star spoke out on Tuesday about the biggest issue facing his home country of England – whether to remain in the European Union, or to back out and be just the United Kingdom.

 On Tuesday, Prime Minister David Cameron warned that if British voters choose to leave the EU the decision will be 'irreversible.’